Wu Tsai Neurosciences Institute

 Professor of Neurology and, by courtesy, of Molecular and Cellular Physiology

 Current Research and Scholarly InterestsWe are interested in the neuronal mechanisms that underlie synchronous oscillatory activity in the thalamus, cortex and the massively interconnected thalamocortical system.
 Such oscillations are related to cognitive processes, normal sleep activities and certain forms of epilepsy.
 Our approach is an analysis of the discrete components (cells, synapses, microcircuits) that make up thalamic and cortical circuits, and reconstitution of components into in silico computational networks.

 Current Research and Scholarly InterestsDr.
-Humphreys researches interventions for substance abuse and psychiatric disorders.
-He focuses particularly on evaluating the outcomes of professionally-administered treatments and peer-operated self-help groups (e.g., Alcoholics Anonymous), developing health services research-related applications for innovative qualitative and quantitative research techniques, and analyzing national mental health policy.
+Humphreys researches individual and societal level interventions for addictive and psychiatric disorders.
+He focuses particularly on evaluating the outcomes of professionally-administered treatments and peer-operated self-help groups (e.g., Alcoholics Anonymous), and, analyzing the impact of public policies touching addiction, mental health, public health, and public safety.